-Negotiators report progress on long-delayed COVID aid bill
+Negotiators near agreement on long-delayed COVID-19 aid bill

 Pressure for a deal is intense.
 Unemployment benefits run out Dec.
 26 for more than 10 million people.
 Many businesses are barely hanging on after nine months of the pandemic.
 And money is needed to distribute new vaccines that are finally offering hope for returning the country to normal.

-McConnell is playing a strong hand in the lame-duck session and is pressuring Democrats to drop a much-sought $160 billion state and local government aid package.
+McConnell is playing a strong hand in the lame-duck session and pushed hard to get Democrats to drop a much-sought $160 billion state and local government aid package.
 Several senior Democrats, including close allies of President-elect Joe Biden — who is eager for an agreement — have said they would go along now and fight for the aid next year.

 McConnell says he’ll drop a demand for provisions shielding businesses from COVID-19-related lawsuits, a key priority, if Democrats agree to drop the $160 billion state and local aid package.